 Why does proper source use matter to an academic community?

-Expert perspective: Megan Sweeney, Arthur F. Thurnau Associate Professor of English and Director of the English Department Writing Program
+Expert perspective: Megan Sweeney, Arthur F. Thurnau Associate Professor of English and Former Director of the English Department Writing Program

 We think better when we’re in dialogue or conversation with others,

 When you’re trying to figure out how your ideas relate to somebody